-Cost of Delay: Learn Why Your Organisation Is Losing Millions
+Cost of Delay: Learn Why Your Digital Product Company Is Losing Millions

 Cost of Delay is a concept that helps executive leaders to prioritize business initiatives allowing them to obtain the biggest ROI from their Portfolio.

-A lot of companies are now taking Cost of Delay (CoD) into account when it comes to projects and running their company.
+A lot of companies are now taking the Cost of Delay (CoD) into account when it comes to projects and running their company.
 Most people are admittedly confused about this concept as they look at CoD as some mathematical formula that can give exact revenue numbers.
-Cost of Delay is so much more than that.
+The cost of Delay is so much more than that.

 What is Cost of Delay?

-In layman’s terms, Cost of Delay means exactly what the word implies.
+In layman’s terms, the Cost of Delay means exactly what the word implies.
 It is the loss or postponement of a benefit or value because of a delay.
-For instance, you left home 15-minutes late.
+For instance, you left home 15 minutes late.

 However, the stakes are higher when it comes to delays in business.
-A delayed project or feature means extended labour cost and lost opportunities.
-It can also mean the release of substandard products and damaged reputation.
+A delayed project or feature means extended labor costs and lost opportunities.
+It can also mean the release of substandard products and a damaged reputation.

 Why Organizations Lose Money Due to Delay